wimpysworld/umpc-ubuntu/README.md

 ### GPD Pocket 2

   * The boot menu is not displayed in the GPD Pocket 2 live media.
-    * The workaround is to wait and the system will boot after a few seconds or press <kbd>Enter</kbd> to boot immeditately.
+    * The workaround is to wait and the system will boot after a few seconds or press <kbd>Enter</kbd> to boot immediately.
     * However, **GRUB is fully functional and usable post-install**.

-### GPD Pocket, Pocket 2, WIN 2 & MicroPC, Topjoy Falcon
+### GPD WIN 2 & Topjoy Falcon

-  * The Plymouth splash screen is not rotated on Ubuntu MATE 18.04
+  * The Plymouth splash screen is not correctly orientated
     * The workaround is to not care.
-    * Since Ubuntu MATE 19.10 (Linux 5.3) Plymouth is the correct orientation except on the GPD WIN 2 and TopJoy Falcon.

 ## The Scripts

-These scripts have been tested on [Ubuntu MATE](https://ubuntu-mate.org) 18.04.2, 18.10, 19.04 and 19.10.
-All Ubuntu flavours should work although if you use Wayland your mileage may vary. **The GPD MicroPC currently requires Ubuntu 19.10.**
+These scripts have been tested on [Ubuntu MATE](https://ubuntu-mate.org) 20.04.1.
+All Ubuntu flavours should work although if you use Wayland your mileage may vary.

 ### umpc-ubuntu.sh

-Install one of the Ubuntu 18.04.2 (or newer) flavours on a supported UMPC device and run the following to inject the required hardware configuration.
+Install one of the Ubuntu 20.04 (or newer) flavours on a supported UMPC device and run the following to inject the required hardware configuration.

 ```